 Since you will be working with ink and brushes, an inkstone will be essential.
 Ink stones can be made from a variety of materials such as stone, porcelain, bronze, iron, or clay.

 Interested in giving Japanese calligraphy a try?
 If so, then check out these two excellent calligraphy sets that are ideal for both beginner and intermediate-level skills.

 Kuretake calligraphy set

 The Kuretake calligraphy set is ideal for beginners and has everything you need to get started.
-Included with the kit is a hardcase with a tea plate, 180ml quality black sumi ink, two brushes (thick and thin), a fudemaki (roll-up brush holder), a suzuri (ink stone), paperweight, a poly pitcher and a Japanese paper clip.
-Also, if you’re completely new to the art then you’ll be glad to know that they have included a guidance booklet to help you get started.
+Included with the kit are a hard case with a tea plate, 180ml quality black Sumi ink, two brushes (thick and thin), a fudemaki (roll-up brush holder), a suzuri (inkstone), paperweight, a poly pitcher, and a Japanese paper clip.
+Also, if you’re entirely new to the art, then you’ll be glad to know that they have included a guidance booklet to help you get started.

 The product weighs 2.8 pounds and has dimensions of 12.2 x 1.8 x 8.5 inches.

 9 Piece Japanese calligraphy set

 This nine-piece Japanese calligraphy set is ideally suited for not only beginners and intermediates but also teachers.
 Included with the set is a clear case that is easy to carry around, a calligraphy mat, a Japanese paperweight, an inkstone, an ink stick, three different brushes, and a bag of 100 calligraphy paper sheets.